If you are lucky enough to have a spare room in your house, you can easily turn it into a good source of income.

 Identify your potential market

-- The first step is to double-check that there is demand for spare rooms in your part of the country.
+- The first step is to double-check that there is a demand for spare rooms in your part of the country.
 In most places, there is plenty of demand, but it is always worth checking rather than doing a whole lot of work and spending money only to discover that nobody wants to rent your room.

 - It is easy to do this.
 Just go online, look in the local press and shop windows and see if other people are offering rooms to rent in your area.
 If they are, the chances are there is a market.